godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/browser-action.md

 - Browser sessions must be explicitly closed before using other tools
 - Browser window has configurable dimensions (default 900x600)
 - Cannot directly interact with browser DevTools
-- Browser sessions are temporary and not persistent across Roo restarts
+- Browser sessions are temporary and not persistent across Saarthi restarts
 - Works only with Chrome/Chromium browsers, not Firefox or Safari
 - Local mode has no access to existing cookies; remote mode requires Chrome with debugging enabled